usamamuneerchaudhary/technical-test/README.md

 Just Document what you had hoped to achieve and your thoughts behind any unfinished code, so that we know what your plan was.

 ### Requirements
-- Display a list of turbine inspections
+- Display a list of wind turbine inspections.
-- Each Turbine should have a number of components
+- Each wind turbine should have a number of parts.
-- A component can be given a grade from 1 to 5 (1 being perfect and 5 being completely broken/missing)
+- Each part on a turbine can be given a grade from 1 to 5 (1 being perfect and 5 being completely broken/missing).
 - Use Laravel Models to represent the Entities in the task.

 ### Bonus Points